What is Churn?

 |One Month Before||The CSM arranges a meeting with the customer about the renewal.|

 |Two Weeks Before||The deal should be closed at this stage.
 If it isn’t, the leadership team is notified (as part of a weekly review).|

 |Variable: Product backend automatically alerts CSMs if a customer’s login or usage falls below a certain threshold.|

 If no one owns renewals, they will not get the attention they deserve.
 That being said, most salespeople who are really good at closing business, are really bad at managing the renewal process.
 The skill set required to keep an existing customer happy is different from the skill set that’s required to close net new business.
 Of course, there are some exceptions to this rule.
 However, you can’t design a scalable process around those outliers.
 Each customer should be passed from Sales to Customer Success after the sale is closed.

 Step 3: Build the Process into your CRM

 Most CRMs aren’t built to track renewals so doing so requires some customization.
 That means you need to create mandatory fields in your CRM to ensure your organization knows when customers are due to renew.

 - Renewable Product (Yes/No): If possible, add a field to each product indicating if it is renewable or non-renewable.
 For example, annual licenses are renewable.
 Configuration fees are not.

 - Renewal Date: Add a custom date field to Opportunities that shows when a license is set to renew.

-Renewals, especially for B2B organizations, can’t be taken for granted.
-The amount invested in acquiring each customer just means there is too much at stake.
+Renewals at B2B organizations can’t be taken for granted.
+The amount invested in acquiring each customer means there is too much at stake.
 Renewals need to be treated with the same respect and gravity as sales.
 That is the reality of the SaaS business model.